 - Because they are small boxes that mount on a wall, tankless water heaters free up a lot of space in your basement or utility area.

 - Tankless water heaters are flood proof.
 When conventional hot water tanks fail, the result is often a spectacular flood.
-Almost all tankless models have emergency features to prevent similar situations.
+Almost all tankless models have emergency features to detect leaks and prevent similar situations.

 - Tankless water heaters generally qualify for rebates to help offset the cost of installation.